 I have been a mom a very long time and I have to admit that I sometimes lack creative ideas for family activities.
 It is easy to get trapped into doing the same old things over and over.
-So when I saw Janet Lynn Phillips’ ebook on Pinterest, I was interested in taking a closer look at More Than A Movie: 50 Ideas for Fun and Frugal Family Nights.
+So when I saw Janet Lynn Phillips’ ebook – More Than A Movie: 50 Ideas for Fun and Frugal Family Nights.
+I was interested in taking a closer look!

-In the introduction, Janet defines a family night as “a night intentionally set aside for the purpose of participating in a fun activity together.”
+In the introduction to More Than A Movie: 50 Ideas for Fun and Frugal Family Nights, Janet defines a family night as “a night intentionally set aside for the purpose of participating in a fun activity together.”
 This is something our family has always tried to do each week and I think it has greatly contributed to our family unity and fond memories.
 This ebook outlines fifty ways we can create the opportunity for family night without turning on the television or breaking the bank.

 - 65 pages.
 Available for your Kindle and Nook too!